LogoLogo

 Install PySDK with pip install

-to install PySDK and optionally degirum-tools
+# PySDK and degirum-tools

 After installing required runtimes and any needed device drivers, you can verify PySDK access to the runtimes and the devices by running this command in a terminal: